 University community members who believe they have come in contact with someone infected by the novel coronavirus or have contracted the coronavirus are asked to fill out a Novel Coronavirus Information Form.

 Please see additional information on steps to take if you believe you have been infected.

-This is an evolving situation, and updates are available from LA County Public Health (LAC PH) and the Centers for Disease Control and Prevention (CDC), including updated travel notices for areas with community transmission.
+This is an evolving situation, and updates are available from Los Angeles County Department of Public Health and the Centers for Disease Control and Prevention (CDC), including updated travel notices for areas with community transmission.

-The university has established two committees to monitor and coordinate university actions:
+The university has established three committees to monitor and coordinate university actions:

 - The Novel Coronavirus Monitoring Committee is monitoring the outbreak, in coordination with state and local health departments, and to guide the university in prevention and planning efforts.
 The committee meets multiple times per week and includes Human Resources, Student Health Center, Risk Management, Office of General Counsel, Campus Safety, International Student Engagement, Budget Office, Provost Office, and Dean of Students.

 - The President’s Cabinet Safe Return Committee approves and enacts relevant policies and procedures.
 The committee is composed of: Todd Britton – Chief Information Officer and Associate Vice President, Office of Information Technology; Shannon Capaldi – Director, Office of the President and Board Affairs; Brian Clocksin, Interim Vice Provost; Doajo Hicks – Chief Human Resources Officer and General Counsel; Rod Leveque – Associate Vice President, Office of Strategic Communications; Sherri Mylott – Vice President of University Advancement (co-chair); Jonathan Reed – Professor (co-chair); Juan Regalado – Chief Student Affairs Officer; Alison Vicroy – Assistant General Counsel.